 - 12 corn tortillas

-- 8 ounces Mexican cheese (shredded, or Monterey Jack or cheddar)
+- 8 ounces Mexican blend cheese (shredded, or Monterey Jack or cheddar)

 Spread 1 cup of the sour cream in the bottom of a 9-by-13-by-2-inch baking pan.

-Heat 2 tablespoons of oil in a skillet over medium heat.
+Heat the oil in a skillet over medium heat.
 When the oil is hot, add a tortilla and cook for about 30 seconds.
 Flip and cook for another 30 seconds.

-Spread about 1/4 cup of the chicken mixture along center of tortilla; fold sides over filling and place it seam-side down on sour cream layer in baking pan.
+Spread about 1/4 cup of the chicken mixture along the center of a tortilla; fold the sides over filling and place it seam-side down on the sour cream layer in the baking pan.

 Repeat with the remaining 11 tortillas and the remaining chicken mixture.
-Place them in the pan, seam-side down.
+Line them up snugly in the pan.

 How to Heat Corn Tortillas

-Corn tortillas should always be warmed before filling, and there are a few ways to do that.
+Corn tortillas should always be warmed before filling.
+There are a few methods available: